mit-wu-lab/learning-to-delegate/README.md

 This zip also contains sample solution trajectories of our iterative framework and baselines for `N = 2000` uniform CVRP, comparing our method with the Random and LKH-3 baselines from the paper, as detailed below.
 Besides these samples, we do not provide other solution trajectories as solution times are benchmarked using our own servers, and other servers are likely to see different solutions times.
 Practitioners may generate their own solutions by using the code in this repo and our trained models, as described below.

-When using problem instances and training data from the zip, you should skip the Generating Problem Instance step and the Generating Training and Validation Data step (which is the most computation intensive).
+When using problem instances and training data from the zip, you should skip the [Generating Problem Instances](#generating-problem-instances) step and the [Generating Training and Validation Data](#generating-training-and-validation-data) step (which is the most computation intensive).

 **Note that problem instances do contain initialization times specific to our machines**, which are relatively insignificant overall.
 If you'd like to compute initialization times on your own machines, you may want to generate new `test` set instances.

-If only using trained model checkpoints from the zip, you can skip all data generation, data preprocessing, and training steps.
+If only using trained model checkpoints from the zip, you can go straight to [Generating Solution Trajectories](#generating-solution-trajectories) and baselines ([Subproblem Selection Baselines](#subproblem-selection-baselines), [LKH-3 Baseline](#lkh-3-baseline), or [HGS Baseline](#hgs-baseline)).

 ## Environment Setup
 We implement our models with PyTorch in Python 3.8.
 We include setup instructions here.